rdksupe/ISSR_1/README.md

 ---

 ## Notebooks

-As requested, here are the notebooks that were generated during the development process:
+The following Jupyter notebooks provide a step-by-step walkthrough of the project objectives:

-- `01_audio_enhancement_plugin_development.ipynb`: Development of the audio enhancement plugins.
+- `01_dataset_exploration.ipynb`: **Data resource selection and sample evaluation.** This notebook covers database identification (Apollo 13), exploratory data analysis (EDA) of the audio samples, and justification for the dataset choice.
-- `02_audio_enhancement_end_to_end_analysis.ipynb`: End-to-end analysis of the audio enhancement system.
+- `02_audio_enhancement_end_to_end_analysis.ipynb`: **Audio enhancement algorithm and method evaluation.** This notebook demonstrates the end-to-end pipeline: extracting audio, applying multiple enhancement methods (Classical, ML, AI), and performing quantitative (SNR, WER) and qualitative (Spectrograms) analysis.

 ## Project Structure
 - `audio_enhancement.py`: Orchestrator for the plugin system.